-When Windows authentication is used, the operator must have permissions to use SQL Server or be a member of a group that has those permissions.
+When Windows authentication is used, the operator requires permissions to use SQL Server or be a member of a group that has those permissions.
 In Windows authentication mode, SQL Server validates the account name and password using information from the Windows operating system.

-When SQL Server authentication is used, the operator must have system administrator (sysadmin) rights in SQL Server.
+When SQL Server authentication is used, the operator requires system administrator (sysadmin) rights in SQL Server.
 The SQL Server authentication is used for backward-compatibility and requires a strong password.